ZilinGao/GM-SOP/README.md

 [iSQRT-COV](http://openaccess.thecvf.com/content_cvpr_2018/papers/Li_Towards_Faster_Training_CVPR_2018_paper.pdf) and thank them for providing packaged high-efficiency code.
 * We would like to thank MatConvNet team for developing MatConvNet toolbox.

+## Contact Information

+If you have any suggestion or question, you can leave a message here or contact us directly: gzl@mail.dlut.edu.cn .
+Thanks for your attention!